My Bloody Valentine Timeline

 Excellent single from Snowpony, produced by John McEntire of Tortoise fame.

-Interviews with Shields have him recounting the studio issues and creative issues holding them back although he seems hopeful that they're getting to where they need to be.
+Interviews with Shields have him recounting the studio issues and creative issues holding them back.
+Shields acknowledges Island's unwavering support.

 Colm leaves the band and moves out of their home/studio in June 1995, but remains in London without any other projects lined up.
 His collaboration with Simon Johns [soon to become the bass player for Stereolab] that is released as a 7" (under the name Clear Spot) is essentially just a demo they worked up.
 Colm abandons that project when the opportunity to work with Hope Sandoval of Mazzy Starr comes along and he joins her in San Francisco.